-Stroke is an important cause of death in human beings, and thromboembolism on an atherosclerotic background is the most common mechanism of the stroke.
-Aging, male gender, smoking, alcohol, excess weight and its consequences, and chronic inflammatory or infectious processes may just be some of the triggering factors of the stroke.
-Stroke is also a frequent complication in the SCD (59, 60).
-Similar to the leg ulcers, stroke is higher in the SCA cases (61).
-Additionally, a higher WBC count is associated with a higher risk of stroke (42).
-Sickling induced vascular endothelial damage, activations of WBC, PLT, and coagulation system, and hemolysis may terminate with chronic vascular endothelial inflammation, edema, remodeling, and scarring (62).
+Stroke is an important cause of death in human beings, and thromboembolism in the background of atherosclerosis is the most common cause of stroke.
+Aging, male gender, smoking, alcohol, hyperglycemia, dyslipidemia, elevated BP, excess weight, and chronic inflammatory or infectious processes may be the major triggering factors of the stroke.
+Stroke is also a frequent complication of the SCD (57, 58).
+Similar to the leg ulcers, stroke is higher in the SCA cases (59).
+Additionally, a higher WBC count is associated with a greater incidence of stroke (40).
+Sickling induced vascular endothelial damage, activations of WBC, PLT, and coagulation system, and hemolysis may terminate with chronic endothelial inflammation, edema, remodeling, and fibrosis (60).
 Probably, stroke is a complex and terminal event, and it may not have a macrovascular origin in the SCD.
 Instead disseminated capillary endothelial inflammation and edema may be much more important in the process.
-Associated inflammatory or infectious disorders or stressful conditions may precipitate the stroke, since increased metabolic rate during such episodes may accelerate the sickling.
-On the other hand, a significant reduction of stroke with hydroxyurea may also suggest that a significant proportion of strokes is secondary to the increased WBC and PLT counts induced disseminated capillary endothelial inflammation edema in the brain (63).
+Associated inflammatory or infectious disorders or stressful conditions of the human body may precipitate stroke in the SCD, since increased metabolic rate during such episodes may accelerate sickling.
+On the other hand, a significant reduction of stroke with hydroxyurea therapy may also suggest that a significant proportion of strokes is secondary to the increased WBC and PLT counts induced disseminated capillary endothelial inflammation and edema (61).